Maintaining Eligibility

 - Pharmacy Students: 2.3

-You must successfully complete a minimum percentage of all credit hours attempted.
-This percentage includes all institutional and transfer credit hours, regardless of whether you received financial aid.
+Students must successfully complete a minimum percentage of all credit hours attempted.
+This percentage includes all institutional and transfer credit hours, regardless of whether or not financial aid was received.
 Grades of W, F, I, U, Q, X, NG, and grade exclusions are not considered to be adequate grades for completion.- Undergraduate Students: 75%

 - (Includes Undergraduate students in the College of Nursing, College of Dentistry, and School of Public Health)